magezil/holberton-system_engineering-devops/0x00-shell_basics/README.md

-15-lets_move *moves all files beginning with an uppercase letter to* /tmp/u 16-clean_emacs *deletes all files in current working directory that end with ~* 17-tree *creates directories* welcome/ *,* welcome/to/ *, and* /welcome/to/holberton 18-commas *lists all files and directories in cwd separated by commas*
+15-lets_move *moves all files beginning with an uppercase letter to* /tmp/u 16-clean_emacs *deletes all files in current working directory that end with ~* 17-tree *creates directories* welcome/ *,* welcome/to/ *, and* /welcome/to/holberton 18-commas *lists all files and directories in cwd separated by commas* holberton.mgc *magic file to detect Holberton data files*